 When it comes to leadership, Gino presents that rebel leaders are those who give people a license to be authentic and present their ideas regardless of their standing in the organization.
 Rebel leaders have the conscious ability to open avenues dialogue that may seem superfluous at first, but also possess the presence of mind to view accidents and failures as opportunities and sources of inspiration.
 They have an alternative manner of understanding how meaning can be created from chaos, and undertake their everyday activities with a sense of open minded novelty.
 Because rebel leaders tend to act with authenticity and provide the means for their employees to also act as their authentic selves, employees therefore are more likely to persist and perform better under duress.
 This would probably have a beneficial impact on employee experience practices, as it promotes personal responsibility, creativeness, and rewards having an engaging personality over blind process adherence.

 But how do you actually become more of a rebel?
 To this end, Gino suggests a few small, practical first steps.
 You can begin to use your talents more often at work and personal life by asking more simple questions.
 By approaching tasks with an open mind and injecting a sense of novelty into the every-day, it’s possible to re-frame the way in which you interact with the world.
 Being a rebel doesn’t have to mean doing away with tradition, processes and form – it means adapting the external with the internal uniqueness that each person possesses.
-HR leaders have a platform to enable more rebellious acts within their organizations – starting with them first – and then with the people they desire to have as employees.
+HR leaders have a platform to enable more rebellious acts within their organizations – starting with them first – and then with the people they desire to have – the rebel talent.

 If you missed Francesca’s presentation (or indeed any others), you can sign up on The CHRO Virtual Summit website for free and view it until June 30th!